Down vs synthetic insulation: which is best for keeping warm?

 PriceExpensiveBudget-friendly

-Down vs synthetic insulation: results
+Down vs synthetic insulation: the verdict

 It’s close run thing – whereas down has the edge when it comes to warmth for weight and packability, synthetic fills are cheaper, easier to look after and arguably more versatile, given their superior wet weather performance.
 It’s hard to pick a clear winner when it comes to considerations such as sustainability, durability or value, as much depends on the footprint of an individual product and how well it is looked after during its effective lifespan.